corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 {{< /note >}}

-## New in V1.0.3

-A new configuration option has been added which allows the Archive Service to skip transactions that have legacy contract states that cause exceptions during a snapshot export.
-This configuration option is: `ignoreSnapshotExportFailures: true`.

-By default, this value is false and the behaviour of the Archive Service is unchanged.
-However, if you are experiencing a `TransactionDeserializationException` or a `JsonMappingException` during the export of a JSON snapshot, this configuration option can be added to skip these transactions for a successful export.
-These transactions won’t be included in the export, but if a binary export is also created, all transactions can be preserved.

-## New in V1.0.2

-For details of the V1.0.2 release, see the [V1.0.2 release notes](archiving-release-notes.md).

-## New in V1.0.1

-The Archive Service is compatible with [Ledger Graph V1.2.1 On Demand function](#archiving-and-ondemand-ledgergraph).

 ## What can be archived

 The Archive Service has commands you can use to identify which transactions can be archived in your vault.
 A fully consumed transaction or attachment will be marked as archivable when: